commatalk/commapluscoin/depends/packages.md

-Each recipe consists of 3 main parts: defining identifiers, setting build variables, and defining build commapluscoinnds.
+Each recipe consists of 3 main parts: defining identifiers, setting build variables, and defining build commands.

 The package "mylib" will be used here as an example